-Minimizing Queue Length Regret Under Adversarial Network Models QINGKAI LIANG and EYTAN MODIANO, MIT LIDS Stochastic models have been dominant in network optimization theory for over two decades, due to their analytical tractability.
+Minimizing Queue Length Regret Under Adversarial Network Models QINGKAI LIANG and EYTAN MODIANO, LIDS, Massachusetts Institute of Technology, USA Stochastic models have been dominant in network optimization theory for over two decades, due to their analytical tractability.
 However, these models fail to capture non-stationary or even adversarial network dynamics which are of increasing importance for modeling the behavior of networks under malicious attacks or characterizing short-term transient behavior.
-In this paper, we focus on minimizing queue length regret under adversarial network models, which measures the finitetime queue length difference between a causal policy and an "oracle" that knows the future.
+In this paper, we focus on minimizing queue length regret under adversarial network models, which measures the finite-time queue length difference between a causal policy and an "oracle" that knows the future.
 Two adversarial network models are developed to characterize the adversary's behavior.
 We provide lower bounds on queue length regret under these adversary models and analyze the performance of two control policies (i.e., the MaxWeight policy and the Tracking Algorithm).
 We further characterize the stability region under adversarial network models, and show that both the MaxWeight policy and the Tracking Algorithm are throughput-optimal even in adversarial settings.
-ACM Reference Format: Qingkai Liang and Evtan Modiano.
+ACM Reference Format:

+Qingkai Liang and Eytan Modiano.
 2018.
 Minimizing Queue Length Regret Under Adversarial Network Models.
 Proc.
 ACM Meas.
 Anal.
 Comput.
 Syst.
-2, 1, Article 11 (March 2018), 34 pages. https://doi.org/10.1145/nnnnnnnnnnn 1 INTRODUCTION 1.1 Background and Motivation Stochastic network models have been dominant in network optimization theory for over two decades, due to their analytical tractability.
+2, 1, Article 11 (March 2018), 32 pages. https://doi.org/10.1145/3179414 1 INTRODUCTION 1.1 Background and Motivation Stochastic network models have been dominant in network optimization theory for over two decades, due to their analytical tractability.
 For example, it is often assumed in wireless networks that the variation of traffic patterns and the evolution of channel capacity follow some stationary stochastic process, such as the i.i.d. model and the ergodic Markov model.
 Many important network control policies (e.g., MaxWeight policy [16]) have been derived to optimize network performance (e.g., throughput) under those stochastic network dynamics.
 However, non-stationary or even adversarial dynamics have been of increasing importance in recent years.
 For example, modern communication networks frequently suffer from Distributed Denial-of-Service (DDoS) attacks or jamming attacks [17], where traffic injections and channel conditions are controlled by some malicious entity in order to degrade network performance.
 As a result, it is important to develop efficient control policies that optimize network performance even in adversarial settings.
-However, extending the traditional stochastic network optimization framework to the adversarial setting is non-trivial because This work was supported by NSF Grant CNS-1524317 and by DARPA I2O and Raytheon BBN Technologies under Contract No. HROO 1 l-1 5-C-0097.
-Authors' address: Qingkai Liang; Eytan Modiano, MIT LIDS.
+However, extending the traditional stochastic network optimization framework to the adversarial setting is non-trivial because many important notions and analytical tools developed for stochastic networks cannot be applied in adversarial settings.
+For example, the traditional stochastic network optimization focuses on long-term network performance while in an adversarial environment the network may not have any steady state or well-defined long-term time averages.
+Thus, typical steady-state analysis and many equilibrium-based notions such as This work was supported by NSF Grant CNS-1524317 and by DARPA I2O and Raytheon BBN Technologies under Contract No. HROO 11-1 5-C-0097.
+Authors' address: Qingkai Liang; Eytan Modiano, LIDS, Massachusetts Institute of Technology, USA.